nancyyeh/the-shoppies/README.md

 - Added Pagination for search results ✅ Aug 30
 - Animated snackbar alert ✅ Sep 1
 - Debounce on search so it doesn't overload the search query ✅ Sep 2
-- Included a reset button when five films has been selected, to restart and remove all nomination selections ✅ Sep 7
+- Included a Restart button when five films has been selected, to restart and remove all nomination selections and can be used as submit button for future improvements ✅ Sep 7

 # 🖥️ Tech